vasilakisfil/SimpleAMS/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing
 But reports are very welcome at https://github.com/vasilakisfil/SimpleAMS.
-Please add as much info as you can (serializer and Rendere input) so that we can easily track down the bug.
+Please add as much info as you can (serializer and Renderer input) so that we can easily track down the bug.

 Pull requests are also very welcome on GitHub at https://github.com/vasilakisfil/SimpleAMS.
 However, to keep the code's sanity (AMS I am looking to you), **I will be very picky** on the code style and design, to match (my) existing code characteristics.

-## Why did I build this ?
-Because I hate libraries taking for granted my API design will follow the "best standards".
-Existing Ruby serializer libraries are very unflexible while their code is extremely complex.
+Because at the end of the day, it's gonna be me who will maintain this thing.